Yxuuuuuu/progress-journal-Yxu/README.md

 I still cannot solve the bug I had last class.
 I am not sure if it's my laptop's problem, but I will redo everything next class.

 @Oct 4
-I still cannot solve the bug I had last class.
+I redo everything start from the beginning but I still cannot solve the bug I had last class.
 I ask Alya to share her file with to check if it's my laptop's problem or it's my program's problem.

 @Oct 8
-I cannot open Alya's file either, so I just delete and redownload Godot, Roshini helped me to fix the animation (I need to press a button to start the animation), but I was still unable to do the movement.
+I cannot open Alya's file either, so I just delete and redownload Godot, Roshini helped me to fix the animation (I need to press a button to start the animation), but I was still unable to do the movement, so I will work on that next time.

 @Oct 9
-Fieheeda helped me to solve the problem with the movement
+Fieheeda helped me to solve the problem with the movement, I need to add the script to the main class some it can function both at character class and main class.
+So I kept watching the video and leaned how to add physics to a character or any other object.

 @Oct 10
-landscape
+This class I kept watching the video and did the landscape, I learned how to use the draw function and insert png into the game and add physics to those, also learned how to add different property of lanscape.
+However due to I was solving that bug I had for 3 class and I was a little behind, so I will work on the video and learn Godot after school.

+@Oct 15
+This class I watched the 2 video in the class notebook and discuss what we are doing next with the others.
+We will use the style of agile because it is quick and efficient, we can divide large project into small pieces so it is easier for us to manage.